selina603/mktcontent/support/sla/virtual-machines-en.md

 2. "**Downtime**" is the total accumulated minutes that are part of Minutes in the Month that have no Virtual Machine Connectivity.
 Downtime excludes Announced Single Instance Maintenance.

-3. "**Monthly Uptime Percentage**" is calculated by subtracting from 100% the percentage of Minutes in the Month in which any Single Instance Virtual Machine using premium storage for all disks had Downtime.
+3. "**Monthly Uptime Percentage**" is calculated by subtracting from 100% the percentage of Minutes in the Month in which any Single Instance Virtual Machine using premium storage for all Operating System Disks and Data disks had Downtime.

 	Monthly Uptime % = (Minutes in the Month - Downtime) / Minutes in the Month X 100